ietf-wg-acme/acme/draft-ietf-acme-acme.md

 order to recover from a key compromise or proactively mitigate the impact of an unnoticed key compromise.

+To change the key associated with an account, the client sends a request to the server containing signatures by both the old and new keys.
+The signature by the new key covers the account URL and the old key, signifying a request by the new key holder to take over the account from the old key holder.
+The signature by the old key covers this request and its signature, and indicates the old key holder's assent to the roll-over request.

-To change the key associated with an account, the client first constructs a key-change object describing the change that it would like the server to make:
+To create this request object, the client first constructs a key-change object describing the account to be updated and its account key:

 account (required, string):
 : The URL for the account being modified.
 The content of this field MUST be the exact string provided in the Location header field in response to the new-account request that created the account.

-newKey (required, JWK):
+oldKey (required, JWK):
-: The JWK representation of the new key
+: The JWK representation of the old key

-The client then encapsulates the key-change object in an "inner" JWS, signed with the requested new account key (i.e., the key matching the "newKey" value).
-This JWS then becomes the payload for the "outer" JWS that is the body of the ACME request.
+The client then encapsulates the key-change object in an "inner" JWS, signed with the requested new account key.
+This "inner" JWS becomes the payload for the "outer" JWS that is the body of the ACME request.

 The outer JWS MUST meet the normal requirements for an ACME JWS (see